Diceless Resolution

 Example:

 A PC is travelling through an underground cavern, torch in hand.
 They carefully check for traps and dangers along the way, cautiously exploring a long-abandoned tunnel.
 Suddenly, they come across a rickety bridge hanging over a perilous ravine.
 There is an obvious gap in the center where a large number of wooden planks have fallen into the darkness below.
 Still, they decide to cross rather than retrace their steps.
 The GM secretly chooses a Difficulty Score of 7, hiding their hands behind their backs.
 They then explain the obvious dangers (falling to their death), noting that the gap in the center of the bridge isn't difficult to surmount, though the bridge itself might not hold their weight where it is weakest.
 The player secretly chooses to invest 9 Energy in the task.
 They hide their hands behind their backs, extending 4 fingers on one hand and 5 on the other.
 Both the GM and the player reveal their hands at the same time.
 The player presents their Energy total (9).
-They succeed, but lose 2 Energy in the process.
+They succeed, but lose 1 Energy for going over the DS.
 The GM declares that the bridge was quite rickety, but the PC's care and caution paid off.
-Still, they were wet with sweat by the time they reached the other side, their muscles tight with effort.
-The PC then continues their journey, noting that they have some Energy left for perhaps one more test before they need to rest for the night.
+Still, they were wet with sweat by the time they reached the other side, their muscles tight from the effort.
+The player then suggests that their character should continue their journey, noting that they have some Energy left for perhaps one more Test before they need to rest for the night.

 Non-player Characters (NPCs)